pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 You can write Pinpoint profiler plugins to extend profiling target coverage.
 It is highly advisable to look into the trace data recorded by pinpoint plugins before jumping into plugin development.

+ * There is a [fast auto pinpoint agent plugin generate tool](https://github.com/bbossgroups/pinpoint-plugin-generate) from a 3rd party for creating a simple plug-in, if you'd like to check out.

 ## I. Trace Data
 In Pinpoint, a transaction consists of a group of `Spans`.
 Each `Span` represents a trace of a single logical node where the transaction had gone through.